Norway Debate: Churchill winds up for the Government

 Let me say that I am not advocating controversy.
 We have stood it for the last two days, and if I have broken out, it is not because I mean to seek a quarrel with honourable (members).
 On the contrary, I say, let pre-war feuds die; let personal quarrels be forgotten, and let us keep our hatreds for the common enemy.
 Let party interest be ignored, let all our energies be harnessed, let the whole ability and forces of the nation be hurled into the struggle, and let all the strong horses be pulling on the collar.
-At no time in the last war were we in greater peril than we are now, and I urge the House strongly to deal with these matters not in a precipitate vote, ill debated and on a widely discursive field, but in grave time and due time in accordance with the dignity of Parliament.
+At no time in the last war were we in greater peril than we are now, and I urge the House strongly to deal with these matters not in a precipitate vote, ill-debated and on a widely discursive field, but in grave time and due time in accordance with the dignity of Parliament.

-Churchill sat down but the rowdiness continued with catcalls from both sides of the House and Chips Channon later wrote that it was "like Bedlam".
+Churchill sat down but the rowdiness continued with catcalls from both sides of the House.
+Chips Channon later wrote that it was "like Bedlam".
 Labour's Hugh Dalton wrote that a good deal of riot developed, some of it rather stupid, towards the end of the speech.